landon-w-johnson/ipr/README.md

 # Known Bugs

 1. This is not using the scaling factor, so any scaling factor other than 1 will cause problems.

+1. This will not work for spin-polarized or noncollinear spin calculations.
+It reads the entire length of the `PARCHG` files, not just to the end of the spin up + spin down block.